Progi-Petrovi/triolingo/CONTRIBUTING.md

 ## Creating a branch

-So, you're set up the project and accepted a JIRA/Trello/whatever ticket for adding a new feature and want to start writting code.
+So, you've set up the project and accepted a JIRA/Trello/whatever ticket for adding a new feature and want to start writting code.
 Not so fast!
 First, you're going to want to create a new branch for that feature.
 Branch names for features should be formatted "[CATEGORY]/[TICKET]-[CREATOR_NAME]".